javipzv/handwritten-digits-classifier/README.md

 The second layer has 10 units with a softmax activation function.
 This layer is designed to produce a probability distribution over the 10 possible classes (0-9) for the input image.
 The neural network is compiled with the RMSprop optimizer and categorical cross-entropy loss function.
 The accuracy metric is also specified for evaluating the performance of the model during training.
 Finally, the model is trained on a dataset of images and labels using the fit() method for 25 epochs and a batch size of 128.

 All this information can be seen in the 'neuralNetwork.py' file, and, of course, it can be changed to try new parameters combinations.
+To do it, uncomment the line "model.save("model")" to get your new model and try it.

 ## Visual